This post may contain affiliate links. As an Amazon Associate, we may earn a commission on qualifying sales at no extra cost to you.

 Our First Used Camper

-Before you decide to buy that used camper, make sure you ask a few key questions.
-Not all sellers will with as honest and forthcoming as the guy who sold us our Hi-Lo.
+Before you decide to buy a used camper from a private seller, make sure you ask a few very important questions.
+Not all individual sellers will be as honest and forthcoming as the gentleman who sold us our Hi-Lo.
 Unfortunately, there are people out there who just want to dump their problems off on the first unsuspecting buyer.

 When we decided to sell the Hi-Lo, our buyer wasn’t asking many questions.
 So, Kellie and I did the same thing that the gentleman that sold it to us did.
-We did a complete walk-through, making sure to point out problems that we hadn’t yet addressed.
+We did a complete walk-through, making sure to point out problems that we hadn’t yet addressed prior to the sale.
 We made it a point to be completely honest and transparent to our buyer.

 Before you buy a used camper, try to read your seller.
 Do they seem like they are trying to hide certain damage or are they being up-front about any issues they know about the camper?